 Profile: Mohamed ElBaradei

-He was set to stand as a liberal, secular candidate in July's presidential elections, but withdrew his bid in January citing concerns about the undemocratic way the military was governing Egypt.
+In 2012 he had been set to stand as a liberal, secular candidate in the presidential elections, but withdrew his bid in January of that year citing concerns about the undemocratic way the military was governing Egypt.

 Born in Egypt in 1942, Mr ElBaradei studied law at the University of Cairo.
 He began his career in the Egyptian Ministry of Foreign Affairs in 1964, and worked in Egypt's permanent mission to the UN both in New York and in Geneva.